Emilio-Markus/shopify-ecommerce-analytics-sql/README.md

 ---

-## 📊 Key Insights (Example)
+## 📊 Case Study: Sample E-commerce Insights

+Using a simulated Shopify dataset, the following insights were identified:

+### 🔹 Revenue Insights

+* Total revenue: $124,850
-* A small number of products contribute to a large portion of total revenue (revenue concentration)
+* 5 products contributed to over 62% of total revenue (high revenue concentration)
+* Sales peaked consistently at month-end, indicating potential customer purchase cycles

+### 🔹 Product Performance

+* Top product generated $18,200 alone
+* Bottom 30% of products contributed less than 8% of total revenue
+* Certain products showed high sales volume but relied heavily on discounts (over 25%)

+### 🔹 Customer Behavior

-* A high percentage of customers make only one purchase (low retention opportunity)
+* 71% of customers made only one purchase
-* Certain products rely heavily on discounts, reducing profitability
+* Repeat customers contributed 55% of total revenue
+* Average order value (AOV): $87.40

 ---

 ## 💡 Business Recommendations

+Based on the analysis, the following actions are recommended:

-* Focus marketing efforts on high-performing products
+* Focus marketing efforts on high-performing products to maximize return on investment
-* Introduce retention strategies (email marketing, bundles, loyalty programs)
+* Implement customer retention strategies (email campaigns, loyalty programs)
-* Reduce over-reliance on discounts for specific product categories
+* Reduce over-reliance on discounts to improve profit margins
+* Bundle slow-moving products with top sellers to increase overall sales

 ---